Connecting With Politicians

 • The date and time for the committee is scheduled in advance.
 Each committee usually meets once a month at the same time.

-• Pre-COVID, committees usually met at City Hall or Civic Centres in committee rooms and individuals giving a deputation are put on a speakers’ list and called to speak by the chair.
+• Committees usually met at City Hall or Civic Centres in committee rooms, and individuals giving a deputation are put on a speakers’ list and called to speak by the chair.

 • Deputations usually take place at the start of each agenda item.

-• During COVID, deputations are being done by telephone.
+• Deputations can be done by telephone/Zoom.
 When you register by email or by phone, the secretariat will inform you about the steps to call into the meeting.

 • State what you would like to speak to about the agenda item.